zeroXbrock/chance-games-suapp/README.md

 # casino-suapp

-A decentralized slot machine built using securely-generated entropy from SUAVE.
+A decentralized slot machine built using securely-generated random numbers from SUAVE.

 **System Dependencies:**